Your Ultimate Guide to Adelaide

 Go to Adelaide Hills

-It’s likely you’ll be staying at one of the hotels in Adelaide, however Adelaide Hills is a stunning region, not far away.
-Adelaide is framed by gorgeous undulating hills to its west.
-Comprised of numerous little towns, the Adelaide Hills region is a tourist’s dream.
+One of the best things to do in Adelaide, is actually to drive away from the city towards the hills.
+It’s likely you’ll be staying at one of the hotels in Adelaide, however Adelaide Hills is a stunning region, not far away from the CBD.
+The South Australian capital is framed by gorgeous undulating hills to its west, within which numerous little towns are found.
+The Adelaide Hills region is a tourist’s dream.
 German heritage, wine districts, botanic gardens, great shops, restaurants and bars are all found in this beautiful part of South Australia.
 Adelaide Hills actually spreads across around 100 kilometres.
 You’ll be able to spend at least one day exploring.
 Set off in the morning and explore the hills, you’re bound to find something for everyone here.

 Take the kids to Cleland Wildlife Park